-The audit committee of the Board (the "Audit Committee") is responsible for overseeing the Company's accounting and financial reporting processes, internal systems of control, independent auditor relationships and the audits of the Company's financial statements and exercising the duties set out in the Audit Committee's Charter.
+The Audit Committee is responsible for overseeing the Company's accounting and financial reporting processes, internal systems of control, independent auditor relationships and the audits of the Company's financial statements and exercising the duties set out in the Audit Committee's Charter.
 The members of the Audit Committee are Darlene Kelly (Chair), Brian Phillips, and Toni Rinow.
-Each member of the Audit Committee is independent (as defined in National Instrument 52-110 - Audit Committees ("NI 52-110")) and no member of the Audit Committee receives, directly or indirectly, any compensation from Converge other than for service as a member of the Board and its committees.
+Each member of the Audit Committee is independent (as defined in NI 52-110) and no member of the Audit Committee receives, directly or indirectly, any compensation from Converge other than for service as a member of the Board and its committees.
 All members of the Audit Committee are financially literate (as defined under NI 52-110).
-The full text of the mandate of the Audit Committee is attached as Appendix "A" to this AIF.
+The full text of the charter of the Audit Committee is attached as Appendix "A" to this AIF.